NimbleEdge/EnvisEdge/README.md

 Downloading femnist dataset...
 ```

 Run data preprocessing with [preprocess_data](preprocess_data.py) .
-Using this dataset, you will prepare a client mapping that will be sent to Python workers for training the model.
+Using this dataset, you will prepare a client_id mapping in the dataset that will be sent to Python workers for training the model.
 ```bash
 python preprocess_data.py --config configs/regression.yml
 ```